Crohn’s / Colitis: How to Qualify for Social Security Disability

 If you do not meet or equal listing 5.06, you can also qualify for disability benefits if you can show that your symptoms make it impossible to do full-time work.
 For instance, if your symptoms require frequent and unplanned trips to the restroom, or your fatigue and anemia prevent you from working at an adequate pace, the SSA may agree that you are unable to work.

-Premier Disability Services, LLC has extensive experience assisting claimants who suffer from Crohn’s/Colitis obtain Social Security Disability benefits.
+Premier Disability Services, LLC has extensive experience assisting claimants who suffer from Crohn’s disease and ulcerative colitis obtain Social Security Disability benefits.
 If you suffer from Crohn’s/Colitis and you are unable to work, please contact our office for a free evaluation.